I Need Help With…

 God did not leave us alone or without some clear instructions and insights about this life.
 We would consider it an honor to help you with your challenges and to do so in a way that honors God.
 We would love to help you discover who you were created to be.

 Also, if you prefer to get some of the best counsel available, but would prefer not to mix religion with your counseling, we're still the right place for you.

-Go to the "Counselors & Staff" link at the top of this screen to access the drop-down menu with the individual pages for Tami, Mike, Katharine, or Amanda who all offer counseling in this area.
+Go to the "Counselors & Staff" link at the top of this screen to access the drop-down menu with the individual pages for Tami, Mike, or Katharine who all offer counseling in this area.